FBI: Suspects trained for Whitmer kidnapping in ‘kill house’

 The FBI’s investigation called “Undercover Cold Snap” collected mountains of information about the group.
 The FBI says the men had protest routes, flight plans and places to set up snipers in Lansing.

-They participated in was multiple training session with what are called “kill houses,” designed to help them practice enter a building and find their target.
+Prosecutors said they also participated in multiple training sessions in what are called “kill houses,” designed to help them practice entering a building and finding their target.

-The investigation also revealed there was a planned attack on the Battle Creek Police Department.
+The investigation also revealed there was an attack planned on the Battle Creek Police Department.

 “Initially, the first concern we had was their willingness to kill law enforcement,” FBI Special Agent Henrik Impola testified during Wednesday’s preliminary hearing.